 Brody School of Medicine at East Carolina University

-Ms. Mentock is a third year student at the Brody School of Medicine at ECU.
+Ms. Mentock is in the Class of 2019 at the Brody School of Medicine at ECU.
 A native North Carolinian, she graduated Cum Laude from North Carolina State University with a Bachelor of Science in Biochemistry and was part of the College of Agriculture and Life Sciences Honors Program.
 Ally has served as a Family Medicine Interest Group leader, as a member of the Brody School of Medicine Student Admissions Team and volunteers with the Pitt County Care Clinic and Homeless Shelter Free clinic.
 Upon matriculation to medical school Ally quickly became involved in the NCAFP, attending the annual meeting in Asheville, participating in the Western Rural Health program and then attending the AAFP National Conference for FM Residents and Medical Students.
-As she completed her second year of medical school Ally returned to the AAFP National Conference where she served as the 2017 North Carolina Chapter Delegate to the Student Congress.
+As she completed her second & third years of medical school Ally remained involved with NCAFP events in addition to returning to the AAFP National Conference in 2017 and 2018 where she served as the North Carolina Chapter Delegate to the Student Congress.
 “North Carolina has an extraordinarily supportive family medicine community and has continually shown me how important we are, as students, to creating the change we want to see in medicine.
 I’m looking forward to promoting our shared values as I represent our North Carolina medical school community on the NCAFP’s Board of Directors.”

 Cameron G. Smith